Bluebear77/Intern_ECLADATTA/Dataset-Experiment/Text-Table-Matching/readme.md

 ## Directory Structure

-- **`business5/`**: Contains the Matching experiment of the 5 sample files from the business corpus.
+- **`business5/`**: Contains the matching experiment of the 5 sample files from the business corpus.
-- **`celebrity5/`**: Contains the Matching experiment of the female celebrity corpus of the matching experiment.
+- **`celebrity5/`**: Contains the matching experiment of the female celebrity corpus of the matching experiment.
 - **`input-file/`**: Contains the extracted QA pairs and text sections used in the matching process.

 ## Scripts Overview